Green groups seek wider review of Enbridge project

 "It also precludes the ability of the public and stakeholders to adequately assess the same issues and to participate meaningfully in the process."

-The letter is signed by Environmental Defense, Pembina Institute, Equiterre, Vermont Natural Resources Council and Natural Resources Council of Maine.
+The letter is signed by Environmental Defence, Pembina Institute, Equiterre, Vermont Natural Resources Council and Natural Resources Council of Maine.

 Under Enbridge's Trailbreaker project, heavy crude from Western Canada would have been shipped on Line 9 and a reversed Portland-Montreal pipeline.
 At Portland, Maine, the crude would have been loaded onto tankers and shipped to U.S. refineries on the Gulf of Mexico.